DLR-TS/adore_model_checker/README.md

 - **CTL Model Checking**: Uses formal verification techniques to prove safety properties
 - **Extensible Framework**: Easy to add custom safety propositions and evaluation logic
 - **Comprehensive Reporting**: Detailed analysis results with statistics and pass/fail status
+- **Auto-importing ROS messages**: All defined ROS messages are auto-imported with the `ROSMessageImporter` class
+- **Dictionary Based Topic Subscription**: All subscribed ROS topic messages are converted to dictionaries with the `ROSMarshaller` class

 ## Proposition Categories